Mirchi Music Awards South: Award categories

 The event honours the awardees under 17 broad categories in Tamil.
-It honours the Telugu, Malayalam and Kannada winners under 15 broad Categories.Mannin Kural - Male/Female is awarded only for the Tamil Music Industry.
-In 2009 Critica Choice Best Song - Song/Album were given.
-These categories were removed in 2010 and only 15 categories were awarded for Telugu, Kannada and Malayalam music industry, and 17 categories for Tamil music industry.
+It honours the Telugu, Malayalam and Kannada winners under 15 broad categories.
+Mannin Kural - Male/Female is awarded only for the Tamil Music Industry.
+In 2009, Critica Choice Best Song - Song/Album were given.
+These categories were removed in 2010 and only 15 categories were awarded for the Telugu, Kannada and Malayalam music industry, and 17 categories for the Tamil music industry.